SME Business Development support

 - Lack of a clear sales and marketing strategy.

 - An over-stretched team caused by ill health or lack of in-house skills.

-Business development is more than just looking for new external customers.
-From experience Rakesh has found that the biggest source of new business and income can often come from your existing customer base.
+Rakesh can help you overcome these issues.
+From experience, the biggest source of new business and income can often come from your existing customer base.
 There is usually a huge untapped source of income from existing clients; it is often just about finding a way to maximise the client opportunity.
-This is just one of the ways in which I can help to generate significant extra sales to aid your business development.
+This is just one of the ways in which Rakesh can help to generate significant extra sales to aid your business development.

 Some business development questions to consider include: